-Hackensack Meridian Health has made major strides to advance behavioral health care in New Jersey.
+Hackensack Meridian Health has made major strides to advance NJ behavioral health care.
 The network is adding 37 inpatient beds to its 150-bed capacity and maintains comprehensive psychiatric outpatient services.
 Additionally, the network started two new psychiatry residency programs in July with 10 physicians kicking off the four-year program.
 A child psychiatry fellowship program is being developed to start in 2020.

 “The opioid crisis is unprecedented in its scope and intensity and this partnership would enhance our efforts to be part of the solution,’’ said John K. Lloyd, Co-CEO of Hackensack Meridian Health.
 “It would also deliver a team-based care approach to behavioral health patients who too often received fragmented care which doesn’t yield the best outcomes.’’

 Edison-based Hackensack Meridian Health has 16 hospitals and more than 450 patient care locations and physician offices in eight counties.
 The network reaches two-thirds of the state population.
 It includes four hospitals ranked among the top 10 in New Jersey, including the No. 1 ranked Hackensack University Medical Center, according to U.S. News World & Report.

 “This merger helps us fulfill our commitment to providing patients with the full continuum of care,’’ said Joseph Simunovich, co-Chairman of the Hackensack Meridian Health Board of Trustees.